Curveball the Year I Lost My Grip Kelley Blue Book

 My favorite color is blue.

-I am the author of seven books for children and young adults, including Drums, Girls & Dangerous Pie.
+I have a wife and two kid I am the author of seven books for children and young adults, including Drums, Girls & Dangerous Pie.
 So if youʼre looking for info about some other guy named Jordan Sonnenblick, youʼve got the wrong website.

 Anyway, I know a lot of people are looking for stuff they can use in reports for school, so Iʼll just get this out of the way right up front: